DragonJoker/Castor3D/doc/Castor3D/SceneFile-English.md

   Defines start index of the animation.
 - **stop_at** : *real*
   Defines stop index of the animation.
+- **interpolation** : *value*
+  Defines interpolation between keyframes, one of :
+  - *nearest* : No interpolation.
+  - *linear* : Linear interpolation.

 ## skeleton section

 - **import** : *file* *&lt;options&gt;*
   Allows import of skeleton data from a file, in CMSH file format or any format supported by Castor3D import plug-ins.
 Only if the mesh type is custom.
 This directive can accept few optional parameters :
   - *rescale*=*real* : Rescales the resulting skeleton by given factor, on three axes.
+  - *preferred_importer*=*name* : Allows use of an importer instead of another one, when more than one importer supports the imported file type.
 - **import_anim** : *file* *&lt;options*&gt;
   Allows import of skeleton animations from a file.
   This directive can accept few optional parameters :
   - *rescale*=*real* : Rescales the resulting mesh by given factor, on three axes.
+  - *preferred_importer*=*name* : Allows use of an importer instead of another one, when more than one importer supports the imported file type.

 ## mesh section